// Field Guide

 Do smoke bombs work in wind?

-Yes, 5-10 mph wind is ideal for creating beautiful smoke trails in photography.
+Yes, 5 to 10 mph wind is ideal for creating beautiful smoke trails in photography.

 Can smoke bombs be used indoors?